 Ensure that your cumulative college GPA is a 2.5 or higher.

 Selection of applicants for the Wenatchee and Omak sites are based on the probability of success score.
 Students' scores are determined using:

 Average grade from BIOL& 241, BIOL& 242 and BIOL& 260 (or equivalent transfer courses)

-NOTE: repetition of BIOL& 241, BIOL& 242 and/or BIOL& 260 (or equivalent transfer courses) due to (a) earning a "C-" or below, (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
+NOTE: repetition of BIOL& 241, BIOL& 242 and/or BIOL& 260 (or equivalent transfer courses) due to (a) earning a grade lower than a "C" (2.0), (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
 Each repetition will result in additional deductions.
 Deductions negatively affect the probability of success score.

 Grade from ENGL& 101 (or equivalent transfer course)

-Selection of applicants for the Spokane, Walla Walla, and Pendleton sites are based on grades (see above), recommendations, and occasionally interviews.
+Selection of applicants for the Spokane, Walla Walla, and Pendleton sites is based on grades, recommendations, and interviews.

-Successful applicants will receive an acceptance letter (in late July) and a packet from the Allied Health Department detailing these next steps.
+Successful applicants will receive a packet from the Allied Health Department detailing these next steps.
 DO NOT include these items with the application.